 SEE HOW THEY WORK TOGETHER

-Princeton, New Jersey, April 3, 2017: Mikros Systems Corporation (OTCQB: MKRS) today announced financial results for 2016.
+Princeton, New Jersey, April 2, 2018: Mikros Systems Corporation (OTCQB: MKRS), an advanced technology company specializing in electronic systems technology for advanced maintenance in military, industrial and commercial applications, today announced financial results for 2017.

-Mikros Systems Corporation is an advanced technology company specializing in the research and development of electronic systems technology primarily for military applications.
+Mikros Systems Corporation is an advanced technology company specializing in the development and production of electronic systems technology for advanced maintenance in military, industrial and commercial applications.
 Classified by the U.S. Department of Defense as a small business, its capabilities include technology management, electronic systems engineering and integration, radar systems engineering, command, control, communications, computers and intelligence systems engineering, and communications engineering.
-Mikros’ primary business is to pursue and obtain contracts from the Department of Homeland Security, U.S. Navy, and other governmental authorities.
-For more information on Mikros, please visit: www.mikrossystems.com.

 Source: Mikros Systems Corporation